pminten/effective_elixir/sources/control_structures.md

     end

 The then expression is evaluated when some_condition is trueish, not `false` or `nil`.
+Note that 0 is considered true, not false.
+To avoid any confusion always use tests that return a proper boolean or in where all true values are obviously true.
+For example if you have a value that's either a record or `nil` it's idiomatic to say `if val do ... end` because obviously all records are true.

 If the else clause isn't given `nil` is returned if the condition isn't trueish.
+Don't write code that depends on this, it's confusing for your readers.
+If you use the value of an if-expression always include the else clause.

 The usual macro translation rules apply so the above is equivalent to: